ic-Solutions/neetadvisor/_pages/privacy-policy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-NEET Advisor will take all reasonably necessary steps to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+NEET ADVISOR PVT.
+LTD.  will take all reasonably necessary steps to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 ## **Disclosure Of Data**

 **Legal Requirements**

-NEET Advisor may disclose your Personal Data in the good faith belief that such action is necessary to:
+NEET ADVISOR PVT.
+LTD.  may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation
-- To protect and defend the rights or property of NEET Advisor
+- To protect and defend the rights or property of NEET ADVISOR PVT.
+LTD.
 - To prevent or investigate possible wrongdoing in connection with the Service
 - To protect the personal safety of users of the Service or the public
 - To protect against legal liability